Carrie Finnell: Biography

 She was born in Covington, Kentucky, and during her teen years was active in local sports and training for national competitions.
 She also took to the stage as a member of the Le Roy Musical Comedy Company and the Guy Players.
 As a dancer able to produce high kicks and precise turns, she soon joined a national touring company, and became known as "Minneapolis's Sweetheart".
 At one point, her legs were insured for $100,000 by manager Noah Schechter as a publicity stunt.
 Billed as "The Girl with $100,000 Legs", she traveled the country and performed at the Minsky brothers' National Winter Garden theatre in New York.
 She won further acclaim at an event in Cincinnati, when a fire broke out in the theatre but she continued performing, helping to ensure that the audience did not panic.
 The show was witnessed by Florenz Ziegfeld, who gave her a place as a chorus girl in the Ziegfeld Follies.

 By 1923, she started performing as a solo burlesque dancer, performing an early form of striptease.
-For one contract in Cleveland, she presented a striptease extending over 54 weeks, removing an item of clothing every week.
-Over the weeks, as her clothes became fewer, customer demand increased and ticket prices rose.
-Towards the end of the engagement, she added tassels from a can-can costume to her pasties, and twirled them round as part of her dance.
+Though ballyhoo tells of a striptease engagement in Cleveland extending over 54 weeks (in which, the legend says, she removed an item of clothing every week to increased customer demand and ticket prices, and also added tassels from a can-can costume to her pasties, and twirled them round as part of her dance), contemporary sources report the engagement ending after 20 weeks, though she returns in October of the same year for a shorter run.